How to troubleshoot issues when opening Sage 50 Accounts.

 If the Control Panel has the view by icons setting, click Programs and Features. - Click Turn Windows features on or off.

-- Clear the .NET Framework check boxes then click OK.
+- Clear the .NET Framework checkboxes then click OK.

 - If prompted to restart your computer, click Restart now.